Preparing for Graduate School

 - Identify potential mentoring relationships with professors and other graduate students.

 - Attend graduate and professional school fairs and research presentations.

 Prepare During Your Junior Year

 Committing and preparing

-- Explore standardized tests, test dates and fees.
+- Research standardized tests, test dates and required fees.

 Prepare During Your Senior Year

 - Take standardized tests (GRE, MCAT, LSAT, etc).

 - Apply early.
 Electronic applications are standard for most programs and universities.